This course for receptionists and other staff at the front desk will:

 Security Concerns: Staying Safe at the Front

 The front desk is just that, the front.
 In this part of the program, we will explore the importance of being not only courteous but cautious too.
-During this segment, we will talk about security, surprises, and what to do if and when the unexpected should occur.
+During this segment, we will talk about security, surprises, and what to do if the unexpected should occur.

-Grace under Pressure: Handling Difficult People with Diplomacy and Tact
+Grace Under Pressure: Handling Difficult People with Diplomacy and Tact

 The mark of true professionalism in front-desk representatives is their ability to deal effectively with problematic visitors without losing patience or dignity.
 Remaining professional with those who don’t return the courtesy requires special skill and remarkable self-control.
 At this point in the program, we will explore tactful, polite, and safe ways for handling visitors who have no appointments, those who are angry and impatient, those who hover and other characters that present a challenge.